Luadoo/Luadoo/README.md

 ## Latent Representation

-Currently, I am a Ph.D. student (since September 2021) in Artificial Intelligence at Ajou University, Republic of Korea, supervised by Prof. Wonjun Hwang.
-I obtained my BS degree in the Telecommunications department from Jeju National University and my MS degree in Computer Science and Engineering from Jeju National University as well.
-My research interests lie in the field of neural network quantization and knowledge distillation, with a focus on the deployment on hardware, including end-to-end smart devices.
+I am currently a Ph.D. student (since September 2021) in Artificial Intelligence at Ajou University, Republic of Korea, under the supervision of Prof. Wonjun Hwang.
+I obtained my BS degree in Telecommunications from Jeju National University and my MS degree in Computer Science and Engineering from the same university.
+During my Ph.D. research, my interests lie in the field of neural network quantization and knowledge distillation for image analysis, with a focus on deployment on hardware, including end-to-end smart devices.

 ## Study by Coursera Course
 * Neural Networks and Deep Learning - - Andrew Ng, Kian Katanforoosh, Younes BensoudaMourri